 Having experience in the paralegal field always looks good on a resume as well.

 When you graduate from law school and pass the bar, you will need to start looking for a job in a law firm.
 Being able to include previous experience at a law firm will be a good look for any potential applicant and will be a positive sign for any employer.
 The legal profession is an extremely competitive one, and you will likely be up against many other applicants for the same position.
 Any advantage is a good one to have when working as a lawyer.

 In addition, if you have worked in a law firm previously as a paralegal, you will likely have a good rapport with your colleagues and employers.
 You can use this to your advantage when you are looking to move up into an attorney role, as your previous relationship will definitely help you secure a position compared to any other potential applicants.

 Time In School

-Instead of spending 7 years to become a lawyer, and then realizing that it was the wrong career choice, you can spend a few years becoming a paralegal and get a sense of the industry.
+Instead of spending 7 years to become a lawyer and then realizing that it was the wrong career choice, you can spend a few years becoming a paralegal and get a sense of the industry.
 Some paralegal courses will be transferable to a law degree, meaning you won’t have to double up on time spent studying.
 Of course, if you know straight off the bat that you definitely want to be an attorney, spending time becoming a paralegal could mean you spend more time in school.

 Cestar College offers one of the most comprehensive and well-respected paralegal courses in Toronto.
-Our highly practical course combines all the essential theoretical knowledge you need to success taught by dedicated legal professors with placement in real-world legal settings to give you the experience you need.
-Our class sizes are kept small so you get plenty of one-on-one time with your teachers to ensure you feel confident in your education.
+Our highly practical course combines all the essential theoretical knowledge you need to succeed, taught by dedicated legal professors with placement in real-world legal settings to give you the experience you need.
+Our class sizes are kept small, so you get plenty of one-on-one time with your teachers to ensure you feel confident in your education.
 Contact us today and find out how we can help you achieve your goals.